Gaurav619916/Vrinda-sales-report/README.md

 # Dataset used
 Vrinda Store Data Analysis.xlsx
 # Questions (KPIs)
-1.Compare the sales and orders using single chart.
+1. Compare the sales and orders using single chart.

 2. Which month got the highest sales and orders.